The Bankrate promise

 - Shades are made from one long piece of material and either wrap around rollers or fold up accordion-style.
 They operate similarly to blinds, raising or lowering to expose the window.

-You sometimes see shades classified as hard window treatments, due to their substance they’re made of. or example, cellular shades are composed of three-dimensional, geometric cellular air pockets made from insulated synthetics.
-Then there are shades made of woven woods like bamboo or grasses (an ancient technique in Asia, though relatively new to the West).
+You sometimes see shades classified as hard window treatments, due to the substance they’re made of.
+For example, cellular shades are composed of three-dimensional, geometric cellular air pockets made from insulated synthetics.
+Then there are shades made of woven woods like bamboo or grasses.
 The technological advances have blurred the boundaries between hard and soft.

 Decorative window treatments